sciencemj/economic_plugin/README_ENG.md

 this is economy plugins for minecraft version 1.19

 ## What can I do with it?
-you can manage your moneys and make a shop to trade with other players
+you can manage your money and create a shop to trade with other players

 ## Featured functions
 ### commends